Benedict Daswa: Biography

 Benedict Daswa was born as Tshimangadzo Samuel Daswa on 16 June 1946 in South Africa and was a member of the Lemba people.
 He was the first child born to Tshililo Petrus Daswa (Bakali) and Thidziambi Ida Daswa (Gundula).
 This tribe followed Jewish rituals and laws.
 Daswa had three younger brothers and one sister: Thanyani Mackson, Muvhulawa Calson, Thinavhuyo Mavis and Humbulani Innocent.
 Daswa worked as a herd boy before he attended school which started at Vondwe Primary School in 1957 which was followed by secondary school at Mphaphuli High School.
-After his father's accidental death, it fell to him to provide for his siblings and did this by paying for their education while in the workforce.
-In the workforce, he helped pay for his siblings' education and constantly encouraged them to take pride in their studies.
+After his father's accidental death, it fell to him to provide for his siblings and did so by paying for their education while in the workforce.
+He constantly encouraged them to take pride in their studies.

 Daswa was exposed to Roman Catholicism through a friend he met while in Johannesburg while living with an uncle there.
 He learnt about the Catholic faith and learnt catechism every Sunday from Benedict Risimati.
 After two years of instruction, Daswa was baptized on 21 April 1963 by the priest Augustine O'Brien.
 He took the name of "Benedict" due to the fact that he was inspired by Benedict of Nursia, also selecting as his life motto "Ora et labora" (pray and work).
 He was confirmed by Abbot Bishop F. Clemens van Hoek three months later on 21 July 1963.

 He became an active member of the Catholic Church in South Africa.
 Daswa went to Venda Teacher Training College to do a primary teacher's certificate and later obtained his matriculation through correspondence in 1973.
 He served as a teacher and catechist as he worked with adolescents and he assisted families that endured economic hardship.
 Daswa was a highly respected individual in his local community and became known for his honesty, truthfulness and integrity, even known to fetch students who decided to skip schools.
 Daswa later helped to build the first church in his area and later became the principal of the school that he taught at on 1 January 1979 at Nweli Primary School.
 He once convinced a father who wanted to marry off his daughter to an older man to allow the girl to complete her education.